shannonpowelson/comparing-baltimore-hunterdon-county-individual-income/README.md

 Since job density is not playing a role in income distribution differences, I investigated the impact of population density on income distribution in the following combination charts.
 ![alt text](https://github.com/shannonpowelson/comparing-baltimore-hunterdon-county-individual-income/blob/main/populationdensitybaltimore.png)
 ![alt text](https://github.com/shannonpowelson/comparing-baltimore-hunterdon-county-individual-income/blob/main/populationdensityhunterdoncounty.png)
+The above graphs show that there is no clear association between individual income distribution and population density in Baltimore City and Hunterdon County.
+This shows that the population in a certain area is not impacting the income.

 ## Summary